omgnuts/android-aar-startkit/README.md

 The instructions below will be kept short, to avoid over-verbosity.
 Let me know if I missed out, and I'll try to update it.
 Thanks!

-*Note: For more information about AARs, repositories and detailed tutorials, please visit this webpage <LINK>.
+*Note: For more information about AARs, repositories and detailed tutorials, please visit this webpage http://www.jattcode.com/howto-publish-android-aars-to-bintrayjcentermavencentral.
 This quick guide surmises the important steps to get things up and running.*

 ### Part 2: HOW TO USE THIS KIT